Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 Exploitation Tools

-• Metasploit Framework: A popular exploitation framework that provides a comprehensive set of tools for penetration testing.
+Metasploit Framework: A popular exploitation framework that provides a comprehensive set of tools for pen testing.

 Password Cracking Tools

-• John the Ripper: A password cracking tool used to identify weak or easily guessable passwords.
+John the Ripper: A password cracking tool used to identify weak or easy-to-guess passwords.

 Wireless Hacking Tools